 - October, 2013 PCI DSS Reporting Relief.
-Merchants will be eligible to receive relief from PCI Data Security Standard (DSS) reporting requirements if the merchants' POS acceptance locations, where 75% of their transactions occur, are enabled to process American Express EMV chip-based contact and contactless transactions. - October, 2015 Fraud Liability Shift.
+Merchants will be eligible to receive relief from PCI Data Security Standard (DSS) reporting requirements if the merchants' POS acceptance locations, where 75 percent of their transactions occur, are enabled to process American Express EMV chip-based contact and contactless transactions. - October, 2015 Fraud Liability Shift.
 American Express will institute a fraud liability shift policy that will transfer liability for certain types of fraudulent transactions away from the party that has the most secure form of EMV technology. - October, 2017 Fraud Liability Shift, Automated Fuel Dispensers.
 American Express fraud liability shift takes effect for transactions generated from automated fuel dispensers. - 8.
+What is the current status of the U.S. migration to EMV chip cards?
+According to the EMV Migration Forum, by the end of 2014, an estimated 120 million chip cards had been issued to U.S. consumers and this number is expected to jump by 600 million or more cards by the end of 2015.
+In addition, millions of EMV-capable terminals and ATMs have been installed, some of which are accepting chip cards today. - 9.
 Should U.S. travelers with magnetic stripe-only payment cards expect issues when traveling to countries that have implemented EMV?
 Some U.S. travelers have been reporting troubles using their magnetic stripe cards while traveling.
-The most common areas where travelers may face issues are at unmanned kiosks for tickets, gasoline, tolls and/or parking, and in rural areas where shop owners do not know how to accept magnetic stripe cardsi. - 9.
+The most common areas where travelers may face issues are at unmanned kiosks for tickets, gasoline, tolls and/or parking, and in rural areas where shop owners do not know how to accept magnetic stripe cardsi. - 10.
 Will travelers with EMV cards visiting the U.S. have issues paying for purchases?
-Currently, all EMV cards also have a magnetic stripe, so that those cards can be used in regions and countries that have not deployed EMV.
+Currently, all EMV chip cards also have a magnetic stripe, so that those cards can be used in regions and countries that have not deployed EMV.
 There has been some discussion by the European Payment Council (EPC) to allow European financial institutions the option to issue chip-only cards.
-However, European cardholders who travel internationally would be able to enable magnetic stripe acceptance as needed. - 10.
+However, European cardholders who travel internationally would be able to enable magnetic stripe acceptance as needed. - 11.
 How does EMV address payments fraud?
-First, the EMV card includes a secure microprocessor chip that can store information securely and perform cryptographic processing during a payment transaction.
-EMV cards carry security credentials that are encoded by the card issuer at personalization.
+First, the EMV chip card includes a secure microprocessor chip that can store information securely and perform cryptographic processing during a payment transaction.
+Chip cards carry security credentials that are encoded by the card issuer at personalization.
 These credentials, or keys, are stored securely in the EMV card's chip and are impervious to access by unauthorized parties.
 These credentials therefore help to prevent card skimming and card cloning, one of the common ways magnetic stripe cards are compromised and used for fraudulent activity.

-Second, in an EMV transaction, the card is authenticated as being genuine, the cardholder is verified, and the transaction includes dynamic data and is authorized online or offline, according to issuer-determined risk parameters.
+Second, in an EMV chip transaction, the card is authenticated as being genuine, the cardholder is verified, and the transaction includes dynamic data and is authorized online or offline, according to issuer-determined risk parameters.
 As described above, each of these transaction security features helps to prevent fraudulent transactions.

-Third, even if fraudsters are able to steal account data from chip transactions, this data cannot be used to create a fraudulent transaction in an EMV or magnetic stripe environment, since every EMV transaction carries dynamic data.
+Third, even if fraudsters are able to steal account data from chip transactions, this data cannot be used to create a fraudulent transaction in an EMV chip or magnetic stripe environment, since every EMV transaction carries dynamic data.